 Unfortunately for everyone, the government is not very forgiving of human error and missing any earnings you receive.
 The IRS will catch a missing 1099 form.
 A return filed missing a 1099 may not be outright rejected, however, it may not be considered properly filed until you provide all the required documents.

-There are no direct penalties for losing 1099s, but there are for failing to handling your taxes in time because you were looking for a lost 1099.
-If you lose your 1099 form, the best thing for you would be filing for an extension to avoid penalties for late 1099s.
-Missing information or an incomplete tax return may also incur penalties.
-For example, sending in a form without your Social Security number can cost you $5 each time it's missing.
+There are no direct penalties for losing 1099s, but there are penalties for failing to handle your taxes in time because you were searching for a lost 1099.
+If you lose your 1099 form, the best option is filing for an extension to avoid penalties for late 1099s.
+Missing information or submitting an incomplete tax return may also incur penalties.
+For example, sending in a form without your Social Security number can cost you $5 each time it is missing.

 The IRS charges varying penalties for incomplete filing depending on the size of your business, but they can be significant.
 The penalty fees can quickly escalate to up to 25% of the total unpaid taxes for failure to file and pay penalties for taxes owed.
 There are substantial penalties for not filing 1099 tax returns.